ReservedField/evic-sdk/README.md

 ```

 On any OS, you also need a working [python-evic](https://github.com/Ban3/python-evic) install.

-**On Cygwin**, hidapi won't build as-is, so follow those instructions:
+**On Cygwin**, hidapi (needed by python-evic) won't build as-is.
+There are various issues
+(Cygwin not recognized as a target, DLL naming conflict, HID open permissions).
+Follow those instructions to get python-evic to work on Cygwin:

 1. Install the following packages (python, basic build environment, libs and utils):